Craniofacial anomalies (CFA) are a diverse group of deformities in the growth of the head and facial bones.

 Anomaly is a medical term meaning "irregularity" or "different from normal."
 These abnormalities are congenital (present at birth) and there are numerous variations — some are mild and some are severe and require surgery.

-Some of the most common types of craniofacial anomalies include the following:
+What are the most common types of craniofacial anomalies in children?